MARVEL: Multi-Agent RTL Vulnerability Extraction using Large Language Models: MARVEL

 \subsection{Assertion Agent}

-The \textit{assertion agent} consists of the \textit{assertion assistant} and the \textit{assertion checker tool}.
-The inputs to the assertion agent are the security objective and the source code file.
-We use \texttt{Sonnet 3.7} with a temperature of 0 because we found it performed better in forming meaningful assertions.
-The assertion assistant forms relevant System Verilog assertion(s) for the security objective to check the RTL for.
-The assertion checker then checks these assertions.
-The assertion agent can call the assertion checker until it produces a falsified assertion or until the max iterations (6) is reached.
-The assertion assistant uses an example of the typical structure for a concurrent assertion to form meaningful assertion(s).
-Then it runs the assertions using the assertion checker tool.
-From the output of the assertion checker tool, the assertion assistant determines if there are security issues.
-If no falsified assertions result from the assertion checker tool, the RTL has no identified security issues.
-The assertion checker tool binds the assertions to the source code, obtains all the dependencies on the source code, populates the Tcl template script with the top module, clock, and reset signals, and runs Synopsys' Formal Property Verification (FPV)~\cite{vc_formal_vc_2024} tool.
-The results output file contains the assertions falsified by the digital design.
-Its contents are sent back to the assertion assistant.
-If there was some issue running the tool, such as syntactically incorrect assertions, a message with an exception is sent back to the assertion assistant.
-An example of the flow of assertion agent's operation on hmac\_reg\_top module is shown in~\autoref{subsubsec:example-assertion-agent}.
+The \textit{assertion agent} automates assertion-based security analysis by (i) generating meaningful SystemVerilog assertions tailored to a given security objective and (ii) checking these assertions against the RTL to identify security violations.
+This enables targeted formal analysis that directly connects the semantics of the security objective to observable design behavior.
+To implement these capabilities, the assertion agent consists of two components: the \textit{assertion assistant} and the \textit{assertion checker}.
+Given a security objective and a source code file, the assertion assistant creates relevant SystemVerilog concurrent assertions based on a canonical assertion structure and the semantics of the security objective.
+The assertion agent may call the assertion checker repeatedly, up to six iterations, until a falsified assertion is produced or no further progress can be made.
+After each check, the assertion assistant inspects the results to determine whether the generated assertions uncovered a security issue, whether new assertions should be formed for deeper refinement, or whether an error in assertion syntax or binding requires correction.
+We instantiate this architecture using Synopsys' Formal Property Verification (FPV) tool~\citep{vc_formal_vc_2024}.
+The assertion checker binds the generated assertions to the RTL, gathers the necessary design dependencies, populates a Tcl template with the appropriate top module, clock, and reset signals, and executes FPV.
+The results file, containing any falsified assertions, is then returned to the assertion assistant.
+If the tool encounters issues—such as syntactically invalid assertions or incorrect bindings—an exception message is sent back for debugging.
+An example flow of the assertion agent for the \texttt{hmac\_reg\_top} module is shown in \autoref{subsubsec:example-assertion-agent}.